vellgordeev/online-chat/README.md

 ## Overview

 This application is a console-based chat system built with **Java**.
-It allows multiple clients to connect to a single server, exchange messages, and use special commands for administrative tasks like banning, kicking, and shutting down the server. :speech_balloon:
+It allows multiple clients to connect to a single server, exchange messages, and use special commands for administrative tasks like banning, kicking :warning:, and shutting down the server. :speech_balloon:

 **Key highlights**:
 - Written in Java, using sockets (`ServerSocket` / `Socket`) for communication.